-2 Wildlife and the American Spirit
+- 2 Wildlife and the American Spirit

-3 Working with Congress
+- 3 Working with Congress

 - Put It in Writing

 - Pick Up the Phone

 - Meet Face to Face

 - Keys to Successful Lobbying

-7 Working with the Media
+- 7 Working with the Media

-- Write a Letter to the Editor - Place a Public Service Announcement
+- Write a Letter to the Editor

+- Tap into Social Media

+- Place a Public Service Announcement

-10 Working with Your Community
+- 10 Working with Your Community

 - Host an Event

-- Go "Tabling"
+- Participate in Public Events

 - Pass a Resolution

-14 Resources
+- 14 Resources

-15 Action Form
+- 15 Action Form

-Wildlife AND THE American Spirit

-RED WOLF | CURTIS CARLEY, U.S. FISH AND WILDLIFE SERVICE
+RED WOLF I CURTIS CARLEY, U.S. FISH AND WILDLIFE SERVICE

-hroughout history, individuals have played a critical role in the conservation of the wildlife and wild places that make our country unique.
+√hroughout history, individuals have played a critical role in the conservation of the wildlife and wild places that make our country unique.
 President Ulysses S. Grant, for example, moved to protect the great natural landmarks of our country for the enjoyment of all by signing the law that established Yellowstone as the first national park.
 President Theodore Roosevelt resolved to protect endangered brown pelicans by setting aside Florida's Pelican Island, the nation's first national wildlife refuge.